E.B. White's "Once More To The Lake"

 They don't get any better than this.
-The man's powers of observation are enormous, from the small waves chucking the rowboats under the chins, the eternal dragonfiles that land on the tips of the fishing poles, the road through the dusty summer field, the sagging net on the tennis court in the noonday heat, the shadows that "double the attendence" for a school of minnows in the lake shallows, the vertiginous feelings that sweep over White when he can't remember whether he's his father's son or his son's father, and eventually the reader's realization by the end that, in spite of early appearances, this is no nostelgic travel piece skipping and dancing down memory lane; it is rather a deeply moving evocation of loss, longing, aging and death.
+In this essay White writes about returning with his young son to the rural Maine lake where his father used to take the family for a month-long vacation every year.
+Surprisingly little has changed.
+Just as he remembered, there are the same small waves chucking the rowboats under the chins, the same eternal dragonfly landing on the tips of the fishing poles, the net on the tennis court sagging in the noonday heat, and the school of minnows whose shadows "double the attendance" in the shallows.
+What he doesn't expect though is the vertiginous feelings that sweep over him when he takes his son out on the lake fishing and suddenly can't remember which end of the boat he's on--whether he's his father's son or his son's father.
+By the end the reader realizes that is by no means a nostalgic travel piece down memory lane; it is rather a deeply moving evocation of loss, longing, aging and death.

 << Home